invertase/react-native-firebase/docs/enums/_lib_index_d_.rnappleauth.appleauthcredentialstate.md

 The current Apple Authorization state.

-Apple Authentication Request options to be used with `appleAuth.performRequest(requestOptions)`.

 ## What is it?

 This is an exported module, `AppleAuthCredentialState` from the `react-native-apple-authentication` library.
 This is used to